 .
 Some claim Yi ordered his men to raid the brothel and acquire Shih by force; others assume he only asked her hand in marriage.

 Either way, the odds were in Shih’s favor as her encounter with Yi turned her life into something bigger.
 She agreed to marry him under certain conditions, including power in his fleet and equal share in his loot.

-Apparently, Yi agreed to Shih’s conditions.
-Soon, their fleet increased from 200 to 1,800 ships, arranged in colors Red (lead), Black, Blue, Green, Yellow and White.
+Apparently, Yi agreed to Shih’s conditions and she was given the honorific Zheng Yi Sao (meaning “wife of Zheng Yi”).
+Soon, their fleet increased from 200 to 1,800 ships, and she arranged them into the colors Red (lead), Black, Blue, Green, Yellow and White.

 Shih was known to be very strategic, devising a system in which loot had to be registered prior to distribution.
 She also maintained that the ship responsible for a successful raid got 20% of the loot — the remainder was shared with the rest of the fleet.
 Violence was practiced throughout their captures.

 She became known as “The Terror of South China” and became the unofficial Guangdong Pirate Confederation

 ‘s commander, feared by the Chinese, Portuguese and British navies — all of whom lost ships to her.
 Anyone who resisted her would have their feet nailed to the deck of her ship and beaten.

 Yet for many people, Shih is most known for her rules on imprisoned women.
 “Ugly” captives were set free, unharmed, while “beautiful” ones were kept as wives or concubines of her pirates.
 However, her men had to remain faithful and take care of their companions or face punishment, the harshest being beheading.

 When the Qing emperor found Shih practically unbeatable, he made an agreement to give amnesty to anyone wishing to stop pirating and return to the mainland, according to ATI